-where IP address is the IP address of the management station and community name is the SNMP community name service snmpd restart

-2 To enable SNMP configuration changes, restart the SNMP agent by typing:
+- Add the following line to the file: trapsink IP_address community_name, where IP_address is the IP address of the management station and community name is the SNMP community name. - 2.
+To enable SNMP configuration changes, restart the SNMP agent by typing: service snmpd restart.

-Configuring the SNMP Agent on Systems Running Supported SUSE Linux Enterprise Server
+Configuring The SNMP Agent On Systems Running Supported SUSE Linux Enterprise Server